shadz22/My-CV/README.md

 ## Shadi Khazaei

+After working in the Recruitment industry for 7 years, both in Oil & Gas and the healthcare sectors, I knew the time had come for me to move on.
+I needed a new challenge and I love solving problems, so computer programming really appealed to me, as this was the subject I enjoyed the most whilst studying for my degree in Business Information systems with information technology.
+I very much enjoy the satisfying feeling of solving a problem/finding a solution.

 I’m a junior full-stack developer with a passion for problem solving and learning new things.
 I have recently graduated from Makers Academy which is a Software Development Bootcamp.
 The program adopts a "learn by doing" approach, achieved largely through self-directed, project-based work.
 I am looking for a Junior level software development role to further develop my skills and get in to the wonderful world of software development.

-## Background

-After working in the Recruitment industry for 7 years, both in Oil & Gas and the healthcare sectors, I knew the time had come for me to move on.
-I needed a new challenge and I love solving problems, so computer programming really appealed to me, as this was the subject I enjoyed the most whilst studying for my degree in Business Information systems with information technology.
-I very much enjoy the satisfying feeling of solving a problem/finding a solution.

 ## Projects